Falanet/Falanet-Terminal-Email-Client/README.md

     set folder="~/Maildir"
     set mask=".*"

-Note: falanet is not designed for working with other email clients, this export option is mainly available as a data recovery option in case access to an email account is lost, and one needs a local Maildir archive to import into a new email account.
-Such import is not supported by falanet, but is supported by some other email clients, like Thunderbird.
+Note: falaclient is not designed for working with other email clients, this export option is mainly available as a data recovery option in case access to an email account is lost, and one needs a local Maildir archive to import into a new email account.
+Such import is not supported by falaclient, but is supported by some other email clients, like Thunderbird.